dario-fiore/pokedex/README.md

 In order to view a live demo I made a deploy on a virtual machine powered by **AWS EC2** (Ubuntu).
 I manage process of NodeJS server using [pm2](https://pm2.keymetrics.io/) then I use ngnix in order to forward request to right service.

+If you want to start locally pokedex you can run script `yarn install` then `yarn run server` and `yarn run client`.

 ## 📌 Improvements

 - Boost project collaboration introducing CI/CD workflow